 The Governor’s Wellness Award was developed to help organizations of all sizes across Nebraska be recognized for their wellness efforts.
 The Grower Award rewards businesses with more than 50 employees for changing health behaviors.
 Over 300 companies have been recognized since the award began in 2008, with several companies receiving the award more than once.

 Stacey Centarri, OPPD wellness specialist, attributes OPPD’s success to the commitment by President and CEO Tim Burke and senior leaders to providing programs and benefits that directly benefit employees’ health and well-being.
 A diabetes management program, added in 2016, was well received, along with a program aimed to help employees get better sleep and many other mind and body wellness programs.

 Vice President of Human Capital Mart Sedkey and OPPD’s “Wellness Champions employees were critical to the success of these programs and benefits.
 The “champions” are employees at every location who volunteer to help drive engagement in wellness programs and behaviors.

-In conjunction with Centarri, champions are the advocate for health and wellness at their locations.
-They are encouraged to initiate challenges, programs specific for their location and promote the company’s wellness programs.
+In conjunction with Centarri, champions advocate for health and wellness at their locations.
+They are encouraged to initiate challenges, programs specific to their location and promote the company’s wellness programs.